 “When I got back from holiday in late August, about 45 senior Stan Chart staff – many of them MDs – had got in touch in just two weeks wanting to meet me.
 I’ve never experienced that kind of interest in 15 years of recruiting,” says a senior headhunter in Singapore who asked not to be named.
 “And over the past few weeks I’ve had more of their people asking me for coffee – people who wouldn’t have been interested six months ago.
 They are nervous about cuts and looking to make pre-emptive moves.
 This new management email just formalises their concerns.”

 The headhunter is not alone.
 “There have been more Stan Chart staff reaching out to me the last three months.
 And about 80% of SC people are open to opportunities when we approach them,” says Angela Kuek, director of search firm Meyer Consulting in Singapore.
 “We’ve had an increased number of senior SC candidates contacting us recently, and many have cited concerns about possible job cuts.
-I expect more to reach out to recruitment agencies in the coming weeks,” adds Gary Lai, managing director at Charterhouse Partnership in Singapore.
+I expect more to reach out to recruitment agencies in the coming weeks,” adds another Singapore-based recruiter.

 Are senior managers at Stan Chart in Singapore right to be concerned about layoffs?
 “Yes, job cuts at a senior level here are almost certain.
 Roles in support functions – operations or regional positions with no definite P&L – will likely be affected,” says a source close to the bank.
 “Some cuts have already started, with some bankers from the industry coverage groups recently receiving redundancy letters.”